Nexperia

-Nexperia is a semiconductor manufacturer headquartered in Nijmegen, the Netherlands.
-It is a subsidiary of the partially state-owned Chinese company Wingtech Technology.
-It has front-end factories in Hamburg, Germany, Greater Manchester, England, and Newport, Wales.
+Nexperia B.V. is a semiconductor manufacturer headquartered in Nijmegen, the Netherlands.
+It is a subsidiary of Wingtech Technology, a Shanghai-listed company partially owned by the Chinese government.
+In October 2025, the Dutch government took control of governance of the firm, citing security concerns.
+It has front-end factories in Hamburg, Germany, and Greater Manchester, England.
 It is the former Standard Products business unit of NXP Semiconductors (previously Philips Semiconductors).
 The company's product range includes bipolar transistors, diodes, ESD protection, TVS diodes, MOSFETs, and logic devices.

 History

+Nexperia is a second-generation spin-off of Philips' semiconductor division, whose history dates back to the 1920s when Philips acquired vacuum tubes manufacturer Mullard, whose facility in Hazel Grove became today's Nexperia Manchester, and Valvo in Hamburg.
+In the early 1950s, Philips started with the production of semiconductors in Nijmegen and Hamburg, where the Nexperia wafer fab is located.
+In 1981, Philips opened a factory in Cabuyao, Philippines.
+The fab is owned and operated by Nexperia.
+In 1991, Philips founded ITEC, a manufacturer of semiconductor equipment.
+Today, ITEC is an independent subsidiary of Nexperia.
+Philips and Motorola established the Semiconductor Miniature Products factory in Seremban Malaysia in 1992 as a joint venture, which became part of Nexperia.

+In 2006, Philips spun off its semiconductor division under the name NXP and sold an 80.1% stake to private equity investors.
+In August 2010, NXP completed its initial public offering and its shares were listed on the Nasdaq.
 On June 14, 2016, NXP Semiconductors announced an agreement to divest its Standard Products business to a consortium of Chinese financial investors consisting of Beijing Jianguang Asset Management Co., Ltd ("JAC Capital"), a subsidiary of a Chinese state-owned investment company, and Wise Road Capital LTD ("Wise Road Capital").
 Following the official transaction on February 6, 2017, Nexperia became an independent company, and the entire scope of the NXP Standard Products business, including its management team, and approximately 11,000 NXP employees were transferred from NXP to Nexperia.

 On October 25, 2018, Nexperia was acquired by Wingtech Technology, a partially state-owned Chinese ODM for smartphone companies for $3.6 billion.
+Wingtech is partially owned by the State-owned Assets Supervision and Administration Commission of the State Council (SASAC).